k-mundinger/k-mundinger/README.md

-I'm interested in stochastic analysis, machine learning and music.
+I'm interested in optimization, optimal control of PDEs, stochastic analysis, machine learning and music.